srajagopal/DevJam/Lab Guides/Lab 2 - Traffic Management for APIs/README.md

 request inside of 100ms will fail.
 Also, an 11th request within a second will fail.

-* **Testing the Spike Arrest Policy** Use Postman to quickly send more than 10 requests in a minute and observe that certain requests will receive an error with the errorCode “policies.ratelimit.SpikeArrestViolation”
+* **Testing the Spike Arrest Policy** Use Postman to quickly send more than 2 requests in 6 seconds and observe that certain requests will receive an error with the errorCode “policies.ratelimit.SpikeArrestViolation”

 * **Adding Response Cache Policy** Reduce external service calls, reduce network traffic and improve performance
    * Go to the Apigee Edge Management UI browser tab.